 Lily's Bistro, Lake Wylie

 Farm to table with Italian flair defines Lily’s Bistro, a small, white-tablecloth establishment tucked away in the community of Lake Wylie.
 Chef Jerry Simonetti is a veteran fine-dining restaurateur who brings his love of Italian dishes to the table using ingredients from local farms.
-Angus meatballs, mushroom ragu over risotto, braised beef short ribs and Gorgonzola gnocchi are rave-worthy.
+Angus meatballs, mushroom ragu over risotto, braised beef short ribs and gorgonzola gnocchi are rave-worthy.
 The same holds true for the hand-cut steaks, fresh salmon and house-made crab cakes.

 Seen on the menu: Braised pork cheeks with shitake mushrooms and pancetta parmesan risotto

-Mill Pond, Boykin
+Mill Pond Steakhouse, Boykin

 When it comes to South Carolina fine dining, there’s perhaps no more unique setting than the Mill Pond.
 Housed in a series of rustic structures—formerly the post office and general store for the still-operational neighboring mill—this restaurant defies its humble facade.
 Inside, you’ll find a warm, intimate atmosphere and a menu that compares to any of the state’s finest.
 Dine on aged steaks while enjoying sweeping views of Boykin Pond and its many wildlife inhabitants.
 History buffs will also be delighted to learn they are dining on the site of a Civil War confrontation between Union and Confederate troops.
 All the way around, this is an unforgettable dining experience.